-This article reviews the prohibitions on slavery and human trafficking found in 18 U.S. Code, Chapter 77.
-These are not the only federal laws relating to slavery and human trafficking.
+The prohibitions on slavery and human trafficking are found in the U.S. Code.
+These are not the only federal laws relating to slavery and human trafficking, but they address slavery, involuntary servitude, forced labor, labor trafficking and sex trafficking.
 In addition to the criminal prohibitions found here, Congress also established the first-ever comprehensive legislation relating to trafficking victims and their protection in the Trafficking Victims Protection Act (TVPA) of 2000.

-While Chapter 77 makes human trafficking and related activities crimes, Chapter 78 provides for government agencies, funding, and procedures intended to prevent trafficking.
+While the U.S. code section cited above makes human trafficking and related activities crimes, Chapter 78 provides for government agencies, funding, and procedures intended to prevent trafficking.
 It's important to note that this area of law continues to expand and develop.

 Additional legislation includes the Preventing Sex Trafficking and Strengthening Families Act of 2014, which seeks to reduce sex trafficking among youth in the foster care system, and the Justice for Victims of Trafficking Act of 2015, which strengthens services available for victims of human trafficking and establishes criminal liability for buyers of commercial sex from victims of trafficking as well as a survivor-led U.S. Advisory Council on Human Trafficking.